Team-Frontend-Lab/timer-app/README.md

 ## Create a custom `README.md`

-We strongly recommend creating your own `README.md`.
+We strongly recommend overwriting this `README.md` with a custom one.
 A custom `README` will help you explain your project and reflect on your learnings.

 It should also include installation and setup instructions.

 ## Submitting your solution

-Submit your solution on the platform to receive admin feedback.
-After submission, you'll receive admin feedback on your assessment within 24 hours.
+Submit your solution on the platform.
+Open this [Timer app](https://www.frontendlab.io/assessment/66b8970fba617dd0f01e842a) link and complete the form to submit your challenge.

 ## Evaluation Criteria